 Elliot Brown x Land Rover Works V8 Trophy II

-The Trophy event is like a mini Camel Trophy in its ethos, pitting drivers, co-drivers, vehicles, brains and teamwork against imaginative tests and trials over three days.
-The deep camaraderie was evident the minute we arrived to film the unfolding events and an event of this stature requires meticulous execution no-matter what the weather or conditions (in this case the hottest day on record) yet every element just clicked into the next, magically unfolding before us.
+The Trophy event is solely for Trophy customers and it’s like a mini Camel Trophy in ethos, pitting drivers, co-drivers, vehicles, brains and teams against imaginative tests and trials over three days.
+The deep camaraderie was evident the minute we arrived to film and join the unfolding challenges.
 The people who imagined these vehicles and who made the event happen are special individuals.
-Their ideas come from a desire to create exceptional customer experiences (and history perhaps?)
-Their passion transcends the world of business and I bet they’d bleed Land Rover Coniston (light) green if they were to be cut open.
+Their ideas come from inner passion to create exceptional customer experiences (and history perhaps?)
+Their passion transcends the world of business and I bet they’d bleed Land Rover Coniston green if they were to be cut open.

-We’re equally passionate about our watches; if one ever fails due to a movement failure or something beyond our control, it hurts.
-Thankfully that’s extremely rare but you get the point.
-We feel fortunate to work in a business where passion drives decisions and our roles are made even more fulfilling when we are able to share ideas with others of a similar mentality and that’s where the relationship part of this collab feels so naturally authentic.
+We’re equally passionate about our watches and fortunate to work in a business where passion drives decisions.
+Our roles are made even more fulfilling when we are able to share ideas with others of a similar outlook.

-Our role was to imagine a watch that would do these vehicles justice and would be exclusively available to Defender Trophy drivers and co-drivers.
-We were to become timing sponsors of the vehicles and their dash clocks.
-For us, the thought of creating an historic watch and vehicle clock dial was intoxicating; our design would become a lasting legacy and a little piece of Land Rover history.
-We were like kittens with a ball full of catnip.
+Our role was to imagine a watch that would do these vehicles justice, exclusively for Defender Trophy drivers and co-drivers.
+We were to become timing sponsors of the vehicles and created their unique dash clocks.
+Our design a lasting legacy and a small piece of Land Rover’s history.

-The brains and people behind the Defender Works V8 Trophy’s go deeper than just making very cool vehicles.
+The brains and people behind the Defender Works V8 Trophy go deeper than just making very cool vehicles.
 They put themselves in the customers shoes to imagine how the experiences can be made more memorable, more authentic, more ‘Land Rover’ and they challenged us to do the same.
-Thankfully we already do that with all the special project watches we are asked to create, where we love to tell stories hidden in plain sight that remain opaque to the wider world – only known by a select few.

-The closing scenes were shot, at length (with the crew starting to freeze) at the base of the family obelisk, the highest point in the estate and it gave us a thought.
-We’ve used topographic contour lines before as breather lines inside our rubber straps and on one or two watches.
-The idea wouldn’t leave us and felt right, but how?
+The closing scenes were shot, at the base of the family obelisk, the highest point in the estate and it gave us a thought.

-We imagined the idea of invisible contours flooding the dial created using a UV reactive clear varnish, printed across the dial as contours.
-They would be hidden in plain sight until placed under UV light.
-We worked closely with our supplier to mix a special batch of “Eastnor Yellow” varnish.
+We imagined the idea of invisible contours flooding across the dial created using a UV reactive invisible clear varnish, printed across the dial as contours.
+The contours would be hidden in plain sight until placed under UV light.
+We worked closely with our supplier to create a special batch of “Eastnor Yellow” UV reactive varnish.
 Clear by day, Eastnor Yellow to match the Defender Trophy cars under UV lighting.

-We all agreed the most memorable way to introduce the hidden gem detail would be to keep the glowing contours a secret and reveal them in their full glory at the end of the competition.
-Drivers and co-drivers were handed their watches on arrival but not informed of the hidden contours.
-All were asked to wear their watches to the gala dinner in Eastnor Castle and on the table place settings, amongst the Castrol tins decorated with verdant wreaths, were UV torches left for competitors to play with as they shared stories of their previous days competing.
-Land Rover Classic were happy for this very personal final piece of the watch jigsaw to evolve naturally over the evening and sure enough, as soon as one competitor discovered the detail hidden from them until now, word spread quickly through the room as torches illuminated one dial after another.
+We all agreed to keep the glowing contours a secret and reveal them at the end of the competition.
+Drivers and co-drivers were presented with their watches on day one but not informed of the hidden detail.
+All were asked to wear their watches to the gala dinner in Eastnor Castle and on the table place settings, were high powered UV torches left for customers to play with as they shared stories of their days competing.
+Land Rover Classic were happy for this final piece of the watch jigsaw to evolve naturally over the evening and sure enough, as soon as one competitor discovered the hidden contours, a UV light show spread quickly through the room as torches illuminated dial after dial.
+It was a special moment.

-Before our relationship with the Classic Works team began, we had no idea we would be imagining and making watches of this ilk but it feels great being involved and, hand on heart, we can honestly say as collaborations go, we struggle to think how it could get much more enjoyable (or authentic) than this.
+Before our relationship with the Classic Works team began, we had no idea we would be imagining and making watches of this ilk but it's great being involved and, hand on heart, we can honestly say as collaborations go, we struggle to think how it could get much more rewarding (or authentic) than this.

 Which leads us neatly on to Defender Works V8 Trophy II.

-The first Trophy Competitors watch was such a success, it got us all thinking wouldn’t it be great if, next time, we were to also make a limited run of the Trophy watches available to all.
+Reaction to the first Trophy Competitors watch was so strong, it got us all thinking wouldn’t it be great if, next time, we were to also make a limited run of Trophy watches available to all.

-The watches and dash clocks are small but permanent pieces of the Land Rover Defender history with a story all of their own.
+The watches and dash clocks are permanent pieces of the Land Rover Defender history, yet they also have a story all of their own.